jadeCurl/HiSS/README.md

 ## Setup

-First, obtain an OpenAI API key and save it to the environment variable `OPENAI_API_KEY`.
+1. Obtain an OpenAI API key and save it to the environment variable `OPENAI_API_KEY`.

+2. Obtain a [SerpApi](https://serpapi.com/) key and save it to the environment variable `SERPAPI_KEY`.

 ## Citation

 TBD